 - The money can be used only for medical expenses; otherwise, the account is subject to a penalty.
 For example, a withdrawal made for non-qualifying medical expenses prior to the individual becoming eligible for Medicare will incur a 20 percent penalty, and the funds are subject to income taxes.

 - For individuals reaching age 65 or who become eligible for Medicare, if a withdrawal is made for a non-medical expense, the 20 percent penalty is waived but the funds are subject to federal income tax.

-- Contributions to a Health Savings Plan is possible for individuals up until they reach Medicare eligibility.
-This is usually age 65, but Medicare eligibility can occur should an individual qualify for disability with the Social Security Administration prior to turning 65.
+- Contributions to a Health Savings Plan are possible for individuals up until they reach Medicare eligibility.
+This is usually age 65, but Medicare eligibility can occur if an individual qualifies for disability with the Social Security Administration prior to turning 65.